abingdonpta/abingdonpta/content/posts/2022-05-11 Officer bios/index.md

 date: 2022-05-11T07:00:00-04:00
 ---

+{{< flyer src="images/meettheboard.webp" alt="Meet Your PTA Board flyer" >}}

-Here are the bios of the nominees for PTA Officers during the 2022-2023 school year.
+Here are the bios of the nominees for PTA Officers during the 2022-2023 school year:

 ## 🦸 Sharon Burd — President